-Table D-2, on page 366 applies to web and portal environments.
+Table D-2, on page 366 applies to flat- and hierarchical-schema LDAP web and portal environments.
 Table D-2 summarizes system response to user management operations.
 The operations are performed by a Content Server administrator using the interfaces of three Content Server systems, each integrated with one of the following LDAP options: